Image: Nomadsoul1/Getty Images

 Every day, about half of all American adults swallow a dietary supplement—a vitamin, mineral, herb, amino acid, or other substance.
 Most say they simply hope to improve or maintain their health, although many seek to stave off heart disease.
 As a nation, we shell out more than $32 billion a year on about 85,000 different products.

-"A lot of people want to add something natural and alternative to the conventional medications they're taking, and they assume that dietary supplements might help and can't hurt," says Dr. Pieter Cohen, an assistant professor of medicine at Harvard Medical School.
+"A lot of people want to add something natural and alternative to the conventional medications they're taking, and they assume that dietary supplements might help and can't hurt," says Dr. Pieter Cohen, an associate professor of medicine at Harvard Medical School.
 But that's not the case.

 No benefit from popular pills